 LifeBoard

-We created LifeBoard to help keep civilian lifeguards safer.
-You never know when you might find yourself in a situation where you need to enter the water to save lives.
-That's why we developed the equipment based on three basic principles: Accessibility, safety and speed.
+We created LifeBoard to contribute to more safety for civilian lifeguards.
+You never know when you'll be in a situation where you may feel compelled to enter the water to save lives.
+That's why we developed the equipment based on three fundamental principles: accessibility, safety and speed.

 Person holds on to LifeBoard to avoid drowning